Words of Wisdom

 The W/C graduation requirement may not be met by any course listed as a University Core Curriculum communication requirement.

-Students must take two different courses to satisfy the W/C requirement.
-If departments need to use the same course twice for its students to satisfy this requirement, consultation with their college representative on the W/C Course Advisory Committee and approval from the committee is needed.
-Departments should be able to demonstrate a substantial difference between the two versions of the course so that students are not simply completing identical course
+Students must take two different courses to satisfy the W and/or C requirement.
+If departments need to use the same course twice for their students to satisfy this requirement, consultation with their college representative on the W&C Course Advisory Committee and approval from the committee is needed.
+Departments should be able to demonstrate a substantial difference between the two versions of the course so that students are not simply completing identical courses.

 A department may request that a course outside the major count in a specific degree plan if that course is relevant to the student's discipline.
 Both the department offering the course and the department offering the major should agree that the course can be added.
-To make the request, submit the Request for Approval of W- and C- Courses Outside the Major Form to the Associate Provost for Undergraduate Studies.
+To make the request, submit the Request for Approval of W&C Courses Outside the Major Form to the Vice Provost for Student Success.

-For more information about W/C courses, contact the member of the W and C Course Advisory Committee for your college.
-Or, contact the Chair, Dr. Valerie Balester.
+For more information about W&C courses, contact the member of the W&C Course Advisory Committee for your college.
+Or, contact the committee chair, Dr. Matt McKinney.